moleculerjs/database/docs/README.md

 }
 ```

->You can find more info about shorthand format in the [Fastest Validator documentation](https://github.com/icebob/fastest-validator#shorthand-definitions).
+>You can find more information about shorthand format in the [Fastest Validator documentation](https://github.com/icebob/fastest-validator#shorthand-definitions).

 ## Field properties

 ### `type`: \<string\> _(no default value, it's a required property)_
 The `type` defines the type of the field value.
-It can be any primitive types (`boolean`, `number`, `string`, `object`, `array`) or any types from Fastest Validator types.
-If the type is not a valid database type, you should define the `columnType` property as well with a valid database field type.
+It can be any primitive type (`boolean`, `number`, `string`, `object`, `array`) or any type from Fastest Validator types.
+If the type is not a valid database type, you should define the `columnType` property with a valid database field type as well.

 **Example schema**
 ```js